davidmerfield/randomColor/README.md

 You can pass an options object to influence the type of color it produces.
 The options object accepts the following properties:

 **Hue** – Controls the hue of the generated color.
-You can pass:
-- A string representing a color name (e.g. 'orange').
+You can pass a string representing a color name (e.g. 'orange').
 Possible color names are *red, orange, yellow, green, blue, purple, pink and monochrome*.

 **Luminosity** – Controls the luminosity of the generated color.
-You can pass:
-- a string containing *bright, light* or *dark*.
+You can pass a string containing *bright, light* or *dark*.

 **Count** – An integer which specifies the number of colors to generate.